JoeMille/firstproject1/README.md

 ## Design Choices

-The main purpose of the design of the website is to incorporate coastal/nautical aesthetics and provide images/fonts/icons that also embody those themes.
+The main purpose of the design of the website is to incorporate coastal/nautical aesthetics and provide images/fonts/icons that also embody those themes, as well making it crystal clear that this is a page solely directed towards hospitality candidates and employers.

-* The main font used is Square Peg which seemed the best fit due to it's somehwat temprary paint-brush style.
+* The main font used is Square Peg which seemed the best fit due to it's somewhat temprary paint-brush style.
+* Images used on the site all maintain a coastal style including the food images.
+* Common industry abbreviation is used in the text describing services and about sections.
+* A brief history of the owner embodies a pretty typical back story to the majority of industry operated recruitment agencies

+## Testing

 After my first submission of this project falling short of expectations I began to try and clean up some of the code and re-organising my project, managing to score higher and higher.